 - An optional one-time cost and annual recurring cost for electronic prescribing of controlled substances (EPCS) module.

-NTI integrate is a 15 year old privately held medical informatics company based in Annapolis, Maryland.
-The company is known for its fully integrated cloud-based suite of products including RxNT Electronic Health Record, RxNT ePrescribing, and RxNT Practice Management.
-RxNT EHR v7.1 is currently ONC HIT 2014 Certified Complete EHR to support Meaningful Use.
+RXNT is a privately held medical informatics company based in Annapolis, Maryland.
+The company is known for its fully integrated cloud-based suite of products including Electronic Health Record, E-Prescribing, and Practice Management.
+RXNT EHR v7.1 is currently ONC HIT 2014 Certified Complete EHR to support Meaningful Use.

 The Certification Commission for Health Information Technology (CCHIT®) is an independent, 501(c)3 nonprofit organization with the public mission of accelerating the adoption of robust, interoperable health information technology.
 The Commission has been certifying electronic health record technology since 2006and is authorized by the Office of the National Coordinator for Health Information Technology (ONC) of the U.S. Department of Health and Human Services (HHS) as a certification body (ONC-ACB).
 CCHIT is accredited by the American National Standards Institute (ANSI) as a certification body for the ONC HIT Certification Program for electronic health record (EHR) technology and accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) of the National Institute of Standards and Technology (NIST) as an Accredited Testing Laboratory (ATL) to test EHRs.
 More information on CCHIT and its programs is available at http://cchit.org.